 Maximum Package ValueIs there a limit to the value of my packages?No. However there are a couple considerations.
 Items valued at US$2500 and above require additional documentation - Electronic Export Information (EEI) - for US Customs.
 This incurs a US$25 fee which will be added to your invoice from us.

 Items valued at US$3,000 and above will be bonded by Customs and require the services of a licensed Customs Broker to have it cleared.

 Maximum Package SizeWhat size package can I receive through my Web Source account?You can receive packages of just about any size.
 What you have to keep in mind is that we use airfreight only.
 Items such as furniture and large appliances can be sent through Ocean It.

-Large items that we often ship via air for our customers include items such as computers, electronics, car parts, ready-to-assemble furniture; toys etc. (Please ensure that all shipments are packaged properly as we will not accept liability for damage to goods due to improper packaging.)
+Large items that we often ship via air for our customers include items such as computers, electronics, car parts, ready-to-assemble furniture; toys etc. There are instances where additional fees are required for the special handling of larger items.
+Please ensure that all shipments are packaged properly as we will not accept liability for damage to goods due to improper packaging.

-Delivery TimeHow long does it take to receive packages?Packages that are received at our Miami facility are sent to POS within 24-48 hours of receiving.
-Local deliveries are performed within one to two business days after the cargo is cleared at the Courier Bond facility.
+Delivery TimeHow long does it take to receive packages?Packages that are received at our Miami facility are sent to POS within 48-72 hours of receiving.
+Local deliveries are generally performed within one to three business days after the cargo is cleared at the local Courier Bond facility.

 Credit Card Billing AddressI can't use my local billing address at some websitesDon't worry, you can still shop at these websites.
 Ask your bank to add your Web Source address as an auxiliary billing address to your credit card.
 This will speed up your checkout process since your billing and shipping address will be identical.